vebis/trigger-proxy/Readme.md

 Set the following environment variables

 * JENKINS_URL - your jenkins installation
-* JENKINGS_MULTI - name of multibranch pipeline project
+* JENKINS_MULTI - name of multibranch pipeline project
 * JENKINS_USER - user who can trigger builds
 * JENKINS_TOKEN - the api token of the user
 * MAPPING_FILE - path to mapping file, defaults to mapping.csv